-Per Article 1.4 of the 2022-2024 Collective Agreement between NABET 700-M UNIFOR and the CMPA, I hereby make application for a work permit from NABET 700-M UNIFOR and of my own free will designate NABET 700-M UNIFOR as my sole and exclusive bargaining agent for collective bargaining purposes to establish minimum terms and conditions while I may be engaged as a
+Per Article 1.4 of the 2025-2027 Collective Agreement between NABET 700-M UNIFOR and the CMPA, I hereby make application for a work permit from NABET 700-M UNIFOR and of my own free will designate NABET 700-M UNIFOR as my sole and exclusive bargaining agent for collective bargaining purposes to establish minimum terms and conditions while I may be engaged as a

-(Positio n)

-( ,
+ē (Posit ion)

+o a constraint of 1011)

-on the production entitled (Production Title) ,
+on the production entitled (Production on Title) 1

-heing produced by , ,
+Notice For the electronia or grave of Andrew 4

-being produced by (Production Co ompany)
+being produced by (Production Company)

+(, , , , , , , , , , , , , , , , , , ,

-I hereby agree to be bound by and observ and decisions of the NABET 700-M UNIF be amended. e the NABET 7 OR Executive 00-M UNIFOR By-Law Board as they now exi rs, rules, regulations, orders st or as they may hereafter
+I hereby agree to be bound by an and decisions of the NABET 700 be amended.

-I hereby agree to have deducted from my of my gross wages and same remitted to prescribed by Article 3.1 (b) of the 2022-2 the CMPA. the NABET 70 0-M UNIFOR business office on a weekly basis as
+I hereby agree to have deducted of my gross wages and same represcribed by Article 3.1 (b) of the CMPA. mitted to the NABET 7 700-M UNIFOR business office e on a weekly basis as

-Signature of Applicant
+Signature of App olicant

 Signed at , this day of , 20

+For NABET 700-M UNIFOR use only

-NIFOR use only denied Date:
+Permit Request: a oproved denied Date:

-Signature of Authorized Union Representa ative Print Name of Authori zed Union Representative
+Signature of Authorized Union R epresentative Print Name of Authorized U Jnion Representative

-Reasons for denial of Permit Request:
+Reasons for denial of Permit Re quest: